amaljoydev/MultiPaster/README.md

 # MultiPaster
-A simple Unity clipboard tool to copy paster multiple components from different gameobjects to a list of target gameobjects.
+A simple Unity clipboard tool to copy-paste multiple components from different gameobjects to a list of target gameobjects.